 Space Junk is the latest in my small anthology of experimental 2d spaceship games all using a similar 2-button input mechanic.
-I tend to avoid projectile-based games and I have revisited this 2d spaceship theme as a useful theme to play with when exploring new programming tools.

 The player sees a top-down perspective of a spaceship and 2 buttons on screen.
 Each button fires one of the thrusters at the rear of the ship.
 Like each paddle of a canoe the momentum from each thruster adds forward momentum and also turns the spaceship.
 Accurate steering is difficult.
 This dual-thrust control scheme is the feature of the game that makes it unique.
 Read the full article »